 - Gargle with salt water.
 Gargling can ease inflammation and reduce discomfort.

 - Practice good oral hygiene.
-Good hygiene will help prevent infection, and may prevent additional holes from forming.
+Good hygiene will help prevent infection and may prevent additional holes from forming.

 - Stop smoking immediately.
 If you’re smoking or using any type of tobacco products, stop as soon as possible.

 - Use mouthwash.
 Mouthwash can help reduce infections.
-However, you should avoid antibacterial mouthwash to maintain the normal flora in your mouth.

 If your tonsils become infected, treatment will depend on what is causing the infection.
 Some infections may not require any treatment unless they’re causing further problems.
 Some conditions do require treatment, including: